zadorlab/pynta/README.md

 - `run_me.py` a python script that executes the workflow or alternatively, `restart_me.py` to restart unfinished calculations
 - `run_me.sh` a bash script that submits jobs to the `balsam` database
-- `inputR2S.py` a python script holding all user-modifiable parameters of the `pynta`
+- `input.json` a json file holding all user-modifiable parameters of the `pynta`
 - `reactions.yaml` a yaml file with all reactions to be studied

 An example `run_me.py` file: